Math and Physics

 Internet Access

 Access to a computer with a high speed internet connection is strongly recommended.
-Instructional materials such as lecture videos, lecture notes, homework assignments and tests will available over the internet.
+Instructional materials such as lecture videos, lecture notes, homework assignments and tests will be available over the internet.
 Graded assignments and tests may also be returned via email in order to provide more timely feedback.
 Progress reports will be put on the website and updated regularly.

 The Instructor